codepod-io/user-study/README.md

 CodePod IDE is a Scalable Jupyter Notebook.

-In CodePod IDE, the code "pods" are the code pieces on the canvas.
+We'll use the term code "pods" to refer to the code pieces/blocks.
 It is equivalent to the code "cells" in Jupyter.

 The major new features over Juptyer notebooks are: